theo-armour/2025/about/2025-03-02-krieger-questions.md

 All of them because none of them were any fun

 ### 8. Would you consider yourself in your youth – Introverted?
-Extraverted?
+Extroverted?
 A leader?
 A follower?
 A little of both?

 * Introvert
-* Bored and Boring
+* Bored and boring
 * A loner
 * Slightly nerdy